Axis Atlas Credit Card

 Axis · Travel · Visa Infinite

-India's best dedicated travel rewards card — 5% on travel, airline mile transfers, 18 lounges.
+India's best dedicated travel rewards card — 5% on travel, airline mile transfers, tier-based lounges.

 You rarely travel or only care about cashback.
 The miles system requires effort to maximize.
 For simple cashback, Axis ACE or HDFC Millennia are easier choices.